How do you say goodbye to a brother?

 While my siblings were saying their goodbyes

-to Topher in Utah, I was walking around the Home Depot parking lot in Durham
+to Topher in Utah, I walked around the Home Depot parking lot in Durham

-sobbing and praying out loud while my Nies had dinner at a nearby restaurant.
+sobbing and praying aloud while my Nies had dinner at a nearby restaurant.

 Topher left us that night under a full magnificent strawberry moon.